John Reid (American football)

-John Earl Reid (born May 15, 1996) is an American football cornerback for the Atlanta Falcons of the National Football League (NFL).
+John Earl Reid (born May 15, 1996) is an American professional football cornerback.
 He played college football at Penn State.

-Early life and high school career
+Early life

 A native of Mount Laurel, New Jersey, he played high school football at St. Joseph's Prep in Philadelphia where he was a three-year starter.

 College career

 Reid attended the Pennsylvania State University.
-He started two games as a true freshman and played in 13 games, earning ESPN.com's Big Ten All-Freshman team honors.
+He started two games as a true freshman and played in 13 games, earning ESPN.com's Big Ten Conference All-Freshman team honors.
 He started all 14 games in 2016 as a sophomore, helping Penn State win a Big Ten Championship and make a trip to the Rose Bowl.
 Reid redshirted the 2017 season due to a knee injury.
 He started 24 games in his final two years as a Nittany Lion.
 He finished third on the team with 72 tackles as a senior.
 In his career, Reid had 125 total tackles and seven interceptions.
 He was a three-time Big Ten Honorable Mention.
 Aside from football, Reid majored in electrical engineering and computer science, where he had internships at Intel and Blizzard Entertainment.

 Professional career

 Houston Texans

-Reid was selected by the Houston Texans in the fourth round with the 141st pick of the 2020 NFL Draft.
+Reid was selected by the Houston Texans in the fourth round with the 141st pick of the 2020 NFL draft.

 Seattle Seahawks

 On August 24, 2021, the Texans traded Reid to the Seattle Seahawks for a 2022 seventh round draft pick.
 He was waived on August 31, 2021, re-signed to the practice squad the next day and one week later joined the 53-man roster.
-He was released on October 12 2022.
+He was released on October 12, 2022, after beginning the season on injured reserve.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On November 22, 2022, Reid signed with the practice squad of the Atlanta Falcons.